The Greatest Show on Earth (film)

-The Greatest Show on Earth is a 1952 American drama film produced and directed by Cecil B. DeMille, shot in Technicolor and released by Paramount Pictures.
+The Greatest Show on Earth is a 1952 American Technicolor epic drama film produced and directed by Cecil B. DeMille, and released by Paramount Pictures.
 Set in the Ringling Bros. and Barnum & Bailey Circus, the film stars Betty Hutton and Cornel Wilde as trapeze artists competing for the center ring and Charlton Heston as the circus manager.
 James Stewart also stars as a mysterious clown who never removes his makeup, and Dorothy Lamour and Gloria Grahame also play supporting roles.

-In addition to the actors, the real Ringling Bros. and Barnum & Bailey's Circus' 1951 troupe appears in the film with its complement of 1,400 people, hundreds of animals and 60 railroad cars of equipment and tents.
-The actors learned their circus roles and participated in the acts.
-The film's storyline is supported by lavish production values, actual circus acts and documentary-style views into the complex logistics behind big-top circuses.

-The film won two Academy Awards for Best Picture and Best Story, and was nominated for Best Costume Design, Best Director and Best Film Editing.
+The film won Academy Awards for Best Picture and Best Story and was nominated for Best Costume Design, Best Director and Best Film Editing.
 It also won Golden Globe Awards for Best Cinematography, Best Director and Best Motion Picture – Drama.

 Plot

-Brad Braden is the no-nonsense general manager of the world's largest railroad circus.
-The show's board of directors want a short 10-week season rather than risk losing money in a postwar economy.
-Brad bargains to keep the circus on the road as long as it is profitable, thus keeping the 1,400 performers and staff employed.
+Brad Braden is the general manager of the world's largest railroad circus.
+The show's board of directors wants a short 10-week season rather than risking losing money in a postwar economy.
+Brad bargains to keep the circus on the road as long as it is profitable, keeping the 1,400 performers and staff employed.

-Brad tells Holly, his aerialist girlfriend, that she is no longer the starring act with top billing.
-World-famous aerialist (and notorious ladies man) "The Great Sebastian" has been hired as the main star to increase attendance.
-Heartbroken Holly claims Brad has no feelings.
-Meanwhile, beloved Buttons the Clown, who never appears without his makeup, seems to possess medical knowledge.
-Holly later reads a newspaper article about a mercy killer, but does not immediately connect the doctor who killed his wife to Buttons.
+Brad tells his aerialist girlfriend Holly that she is no longer the starring act with top billing.
+World-famous aerialist and notorious ladies' man The Great Sebastian has been hired as the main star to increase attendance.
+Buttons the Clown, who never appears without his makeup, seems to possess medical knowledge.
+Holly reads a newspaper article about a mercy killer but does not immediately connect the doctor who killed his wife to Buttons.

-Sebastian arrives and is coldly greeted by two former lovers: Angel, who performs in the elephant act with the pathologically jealous Klaus, and Phyllis, another circus performer who does both an iron jaw and vocal performance act.
-Sebastian, attracted to Holly, offers her the center ring, knowing Brad will never allow the change.
-Disappointed, Holly vows her ring will become the main focus.
+Sebastian arrives and is coldly greeted by two former lovers: Angel, who performs in the elephant act with the pathologically jealous Klaus, and Phyllis, who performs an iron jaw and vocal act.
+Sebastian, attracted to Holly, offers her the center ring, knowing that Brad will never allow the change.
+Holly is disappointed and vows that her ring will become the main focus.

-Buttons' mother attends a performance, warning him the police are on his trail.
-Meanwhile, the competition between the two aerialists becomes increasingly dangerous.
-The aerial duel ends when Sebastian removes his safety net, then suffers a serious fall when a stunt goes wrong.
+Buttons' mother attends a performance and warns him that the police are on his trail.
+The competition between the two aerialists becomes increasingly dangerous.
+The aerial duel ends when Sebastian removes his safety net and then suffers a serious fall.
 Buttons tends to him before the ambulance arrives, impressing the circus' doctor.
-Holly regains the center ring and star billing, but is devastated by how she attained it.
+Holly regains the center ring and star billing, but she is devastated by how she attained it.
 Brad is unable to comfort her because she has romantic feelings for Sebastian.